Understanding Different Asset Types

 Annuities

-In its most basic form, an annuity is an insurance contract in which an investor pays an insurance company an amount of money called a premium, and, in return, receives a steady stream of payments over time.
+In its most basic form, an annuity is an insurance contract.
+An investor pays an insurance company an amount of money called a premium and in return receives a steady stream of payments over time.

 Alternative Investments

-When considering alternative asset types—cryptocurrencies, private equity, non-traded real estate investment trusts (REITs), commodities and many more—it is important to understand the potential risks and returns associated with them.
+When considering alternative asset types—cryptocurrencies, private equity, non-traded real estate investment trusts (REITs), commodities and more—it is important to understand the potential risks and returns associated with each.

 icons/60/buildings